simonebraga/software_engineering_project_2020/RASD/RASD.md

 **Section 4** includes the formal analysis carried out using Alloy as a modeling language.
 This section includes the model built focusing on the most critical aspects and the results of the analysis that proves the soundness and consistency of the model.
 Moreover, some worlds obtained by running the analysis are included to study in deep the most meaningful assertions.

 **Section 5** includes information about the number of hours each group member has worked for this document.

+**Section 6** includes the references to the tools used to draw up this document.

 # OVERALL DESCRIPTION